Gravitational wave signature of proto-neutron star convection: I. MHD numerical simulations: Modelling

 This way, we replace the continuous evolution of the PNS by two ``snapshots'' representative of a proto-neutron star at two different times.
 Although this will make the interpretation of the GW waveforms more difficult, our simplified models allow us to capture the full complexity of magneto-hydrodynamic processes and the dynamo amplification of the magnetic field, which makes them complementary to global core-collapse supernova models.

 We carried out a systematic parameter study consisting of 20 early-time and 36 late-time models.
 With both types of models, we mainly vary the PNS rotation rate (through the Ekman number -- see Sect.~\ref{s:eq}) to probe different dynamical regimes.
+In hydrodynamic models, the velocity field is initialised with a solid-body rotation.
+For 8 models, as in \citet{Raynaud2020}, we added to the saturated turbulent state of the hydrodynamic simulation a seed magnetic field whose amplitude is small enough to clearly observe the kinematic growth of the dynamo.
+However, to avoid the systematic computation of the transient kinematic growth which is computationally expensive, we often restarted from a ``nearby'' solution in the parameter space to ensure a faster convergence toward the equilibrium solution of the new parameter set (of course, this procedure stands only for models sharing the same anelastic background).
+The initial value of the magnetic field is summarized in Table~\ref{tab:models} in the Appendix.
 Our database includes rotation periods ranging from milliseconds to seconds, which allows us to cover about three orders of magnitude in terms of Rossby number, which is a common dimensionless measure of the importance of the non-linear advection term with respect to the Coriolis force.